ryantd42/NY-Legislative-Git/2023/S1039A-2023/bill.md

  THE CITY OF NEW YORK, PENDING THE HEARING AND DETERMINATION  OF  CHARGES OF INCOMPETENCY OR MISCONDUCT, THE OFFICER OR EMPLOYEE AGAINST WHOM SUCH CHARGES  HAVE BEEN PREFERRED MAY BE SUSPENDED FOR A PERIOD NOT EXCEEDING THIRTY DAYS.
+THE SUSPENSION SHALL BE WITH  PAY.
+IF  SUCH  OFFICER  OR EMPLOYEE  IS  FOUND GUILTY OF THE CHARGES, THE PENALTY OR PUNISHMENT MAY CONSIST OF A REPRIMAND, A FINE NOT TO EXCEED ONE HUNDRED DOLLARS  TO  BE
+ S. 1039--A  5

-THE SUSPENSION SHALL BE WITH PAY, EXCEPT THE  EMPLOYEE  MAY BE SUSPENDED WITHOUT PAY IF THE EMPLOYEE HAS ENTERED A GUILTY PLEA TO OR HAS  BEEN  CONVICTED  OF  A FELONY CRIME CONCERNING THE CRIMINAL SALE OR POSSESSION OF A CONTROLLED SUBSTANCE OR  A  PRECURSOR  OF  A  CONTROLLED SUBSTANCE.
-IF  SUCH OFFICER OR EMPLOYEE IS FOUND GUILTY OF THE CHARGES, THE PENALTY OR PUNISHMENT MAY CONSIST OF A  REPRIMAND,  A  FINE  NOT  TO EXCEED  ONE  HUNDRED  DOLLARS TO BE DEDUCTED FROM THE SALARY OR WAGES OF SUCH OFFICER OR EMPLOYEE,  SUSPENSION  WITHOUT  PAY  FOR  A  PERIOD  NOT EXCEEDING TWO MONTHS, DEMOTION IN GRADE AND TITLE, OR DISMISSAL FROM THE SERVICE;  PROVIDED,  HOWEVER,  THAT  THE TIME DURING WHICH AN OFFICER OR EMPLOYEE IS SUSPENDED WITHOUT PAY MAY  BE  CONSIDERED  AS  PART  OF  THE PENALTY.
-IF  HE OR SHE IS ACQUITTED, HE OR SHE SHALL BE RESTORED TO HIS OR HER POSITION.
-IF SUCH OFFICER OR EMPLOYEE IS FOUND GUILTY, A COPY  OF THE  CHARGES,  HIS  OR  HER  WRITTEN ANSWER THERETO, A TRANSCRIPT OF THE HEARING, AND THE DETERMINATION SHALL BE  FILED  IN  THE  OFFICE  OF  THE DEPARTMENT  OR  AGENCY  IN WHICH HE OR SHE HAS BEEN EMPLOYED, AND A COPY THEREOF SHALL BE FILED WITH THE CIVIL SERVICE COMMISSION  HAVING  JURIS- DICTION  OVER  SUCH  POSITION.
+ DEDUCTED  FROM  THE SALARY OR WAGES OF SUCH OFFICER OR EMPLOYEE, SUSPEN- SION WITHOUT PAY FOR A PERIOD NOT  EXCEEDING  TWO  MONTHS,  DEMOTION  IN GRADE AND TITLE, OR DISMISSAL FROM THE SERVICE.
+IF HE OR SHE IS ACQUIT- TED, HE OR SHE SHALL BE RESTORED TO HIS OR HER POSITION.
+IF SUCH OFFICER OR  EMPLOYEE  IS FOUND GUILTY, A COPY OF THE CHARGES, HIS OR HER WRITTEN ANSWER THERETO, A TRANSCRIPT OF THE HEARING, AND THE DETERMINATION SHALL BE FILED IN THE OFFICE OF THE DEPARTMENT OR AGENCY IN WHICH  HE  OR  SHE HAS  BEEN  EMPLOYED,  AND  A  COPY THEREOF SHALL BE FILED WITH THE CIVIL SERVICE COMMISSION HAVING JURISDICTION OVER SUCH POSITION.
 A COPY OF THE TRANSCRIPT OF THE HEARING SHALL, UPON REQUEST OF THE OFFICER OR EMPLOYEE AFFECTED, BE FURNISHED TO HIM OR HER WITHOUT CHARGE.
   § 4.
 This act shall take effect immediately.